mikeAdamss/tidychef/_docs/splashpage.md

 ## development

-In addition to the API documentation (see "SubModules" in the left hand menu) the [datachef github repo](https://github.com/mikeAdamss/datachef) also contains details on design choices, guidelines for contributing and an explanation of how datachef can be extended and customised.
+In addition to the API documentation (see "Submodules" in the left hand menu) the [datachef github repo](https://github.com/mikeAdamss/datachef) also contains details on design choices, guidelines for contributing and an explanation of how datachef can be extended and customised.